 I mean, really.
 "Teen Wolf" is camp.
 It's funny in its absurdity, but it's not, by any account, a "good" movie.
 I'm not sure how any poster idea for "Teen Wolf" could have been any worse.

 "Teen Wolf Too" (1987) - I stand corrected.
 This one's way worse.

-This list was originally published on Thursday, September 3, 2009 at 12:01:00 AM under the category Movies.
-It currently has View Comments.
+This post was originally published on Thursday, September 3, 2009 at 12:01:00 AM under the category Movies.